Why pay for therapy? Miranda July will give you advice for free.

 July has written and recorded several scripts for the hotline, so callers can navigate their own conversational adventures.
 Here’s a tip from experience—if you simply stutter out an anxious “hi” in response to July’s initial greeting, she’ll ask if you want advice, like most people who’ve been calling in seem to.
 After professing that it’s a matter of the blind leading the blind, July will admit that she’s been reading a lot of self-help books lately, so she does have a few tips to share.

-Depending on how you approach the call, she’s got numerous categories of advice to offer, too, ranging from love to creativity.
+Depending on how you approach the call, July will offer friendly conversation and surreal scenarios, as well as numerous varieties of advice, ranging from love to creativity.
 In fact, if you play your cards right, July will even solicit advice from you.
 No matter how it goes, expect the call to cut off around two minutes in.

 This project’s just the latest chapter in July’s relationship with Prada.
 Earlier this year, on the heels of her first novel in nearly a decade, July presented a retrospective of her 30-year oeuvre at Fondazione Prada.
 There’s no telling whether this fashionable friendship will continue, or how long July’s hotline will stay live, so call (833) 526-8880 and chat with the artist—before she starts charging a rate.